 How Many Nickels Is In $2

 Have you ever paused to consider the everyday coins jingling in your pocket or purse?
-Beyond their monetary value, these small pieces of metal carry a certain history and practicality.
-Take the humble nickel, for instance.
+Now, beyond their monetary value, these small pieces of metal carry a certain history and practicality.
 Worth five cents, it's a common sight in transactions and piggy banks alike.
-But have you ever stopped to wonder, "How many nickels does it actually take to make two dollars?"
+In practice, take the humble nickel, for instance.
+But have you ever stopped to wonder, "How many nickels does it actually take to make two dollars?

 The Nickel in Context: A Brief Overview